 I have another post that talks about the use of betta mirrors, which also talks about other toys that you can use to bring some stimulation to your betta fish.

 Glass surfing is where a betta fish can see their reflection in the tank sides and will begin to flare its gills running up and down along the length of the tank, trying to warn off its own reflection.
 Bettas are more likely to see their own reflection in the tank glass when the tank itself is brighter than the light outside of the tank.

-Boredom will play a big role in your betta becoming angry and aggressive.
-If your betta tank is too small and provides little room for exercise, there will be a lot of excess energy building up, which will play out through aggressive behavior.
+Boredom can play a big role in your betta becoming angry and aggressive.
+If your betta tank is too small and provides little room for exercise, there will be a lot of excess energy building up, which often plays out through aggressive behavior.

-A bare and sparsely decorated tank will also lead to boredom and will take a betta fish so far away from what it has been used to in the wild that those natural instincts will need to come out at some point.
+A bare and sparsely decorated tank may also lead to your betta fish becoming bored and being so far away from what it’s been used to in the wild, their natural instincts need to come out at some point.